Alachua County Energy Efficiency Program

 • You (the renter) pays utilities for your unit

-• Unit(s) are within the unincorporated areas or the smaller municipalities of Alachua County
+• Unit(s) is within Alachua County

 • Unit is structurally sound